What is a Disaster Recovery Plan (DRP)? Meaning, Importance & Benefits

 Who Prepares the Disaster Recovery Plan (DR Plan)?

-- DRP Review: This is conducted by the team who made the plan and involves team members reading the entire DRP plan to uncover any flaws.
+• DRP Review: This is conducted by the team who made the plan and involves team members reading the entire DRP plan to uncover any flaws.

-- DRP Checklist Method: This ensures that all the necessary elements required for disaster recovery are considered, thereby facilitating consistency.
+• DRP Checklist Method: This ensures that all the necessary elements required for disaster recovery are considered, thereby facilitating consistency.

-- Structured walkthrough: As the name suggests, it allows us to walk through the proposed recovery procedures in a structured manner to identify the vulnerabilities.
+• Structured walkthrough: As the name suggests, it allows us to walk through the proposed recovery procedures in a structured manner to identify the vulnerabilities.

-- Simulation test: Here a disaster is simulated, and then the team is required to respond to the disaster as directed by the DRP.
+• Simulation test: Here a disaster is simulated, and then the team is required to respond to the disaster as directed by the DRP.
 [To ensure the effectiveness of the DRP]

-- Parallel processing: It usually entails recovering critical processing components at a different computing facility followed by data restoration from a previous backup.
+• Parallel processing: It usually entails recovering critical processing components at a different computing facility followed by data restoration from a previous backup.

-Disaster Recovery Planning with Zmanda
+Disaster Recovery Planning (DRP) with Zmanda

 The world is constantly changing, and so are the threats businesses face.
 From the recent surge in ransomware attacks to the ever-present possibility of natural disasters, companies need to be prepared for anything.
-Now is the time to plan your disaster recovery strategy by thinking about goals, executing essential audits, planning for contingencies, or engaging with a third-party vendor, if needed, to avoid costly service disruptions.Â
+Now is the time to develop your broader business continuity strategy through comprehensive risk management, successful contingency planning, and incident management plan development.
+This includes executing essential audits of your enterprise resource management systems, planning for contingencies, or engaging with a third-party vendor to avoid costly service disruptions and protect critical business operations.

 Get started with Zmanda Pro one-size-fits-all solution that gives a perfect backup and a recovery solution at the right price.